-Along the Schenner Waalweg irrigation channel path, excursionists are accompanied for two hours by the calming splashing of the centuries-old irrigation channel through pine forests, orchards and pastures overlooking the Merano basin.
-Below Scena, the Maiser Waalweg irrigation channel path leads through the apple orchards along the Passer river to Saltusio/Saltaus.
-Formerly used to irrigate the orchards and vineyards along the Val d’Adige/Etschtal Valley, the Waalwege trails leading along the centuries-old waterways offer easy walks for everyone.
-Together with nine other Waalwege trails, Scena's irrigation trails form part of the 80-km Meraner Waalrunde Circuit Trail.
+Along the Schenner Waalweg irrigation channel path, excursionists are accompanied for two hours by the calming splashing of the centuries-old irrigation channel through pine forests, orchards and pastures overlooking the Meran/Merano basin.
+Below Schenna, the Maiser Waalweg irrigation channel path leads through the apple orchards along the Passer river to Saltaus/Saltusio.
+Formerly used to irrigate the orchards and vineyards along the Etschtal Valley/Val d’Adige, the Waalwege trails leading along the centuries-old waterways offer easy walks for everyone.
+Together with nine other Waalwege trails, Schenna's irrigation trails form part of the 80-km Meraner Waalrunde Circuit Trail.

 And via the panorama promenade Mitterplattweg or the Maiser Waalweg irrigation channel path, the spa town of Merano is within walking distance, passing through orchards and vineyards.